HariniGB/golang-demo/README.md

 variable := <- ch
 ```
 **Switch**
-Switch case is familiar.
-They evaluate from top to bottom and stops when a case is successful.
+ Evaluate from top to bottom and stops when a case is successful, or chooses the fallthrough/default case.

 ```
 package main